alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 - [Scapegoat](https://github.com/sksamuel/scapegoat)
 - [Scalastyle](https://github.com/scalastyle/scalastyle)

-With these you could ban `null` or `Any` from your project, among other very useful options.
+With these, you could ban `null` or `Any` from your project, among other beneficial options.

 Any useful plugins that I'm missing?

 ## Final words

 Scala is a static language, but sometimes it isn't static or opinionated enough.
-The more you can prove about your code at compile time, the less defects you can have at runtime.
+The more you can prove about your code at compile-time, the less defects you can have at runtime.

 Now go forth and annoy your colleagues with actually useful compiler errors!